Rookout/deployment-examples/java-aws-lambda-maven/README.md

 ## Run your application

 1. Deploying your function :
-    - As a Zip package: use the mvn package command to package everthing within one java-aws-lambda-maven-1.0-SNAPSHOT-jar-with-dependencies.jar file.
+    - As a **Zip package**: use the mvn package command to package everthing within one java-aws-lambda-maven-1.0-SNAPSHOT-jar-with-dependencies.jar file.

 	```
 	mvn package
 	```

-    - Using AWS CLI : Create a new Lambda function and update it as follows:
+    - Using **AWS CLI** : Create a new Lambda function and update it as follows:
         ```bash
         aws lambda create-function \
                     --region <REGION> \